During the National Swine Registry Executive Committee Meeting in March 2019, two innovative and exciting services were proposed and approved.

 The fee to register a crossbred boar is $20 per head.
-The fee to register a crossbred female is $10.
+The fee to register a crossbred female or barrow is $10.
 If you wish to bank DNA on crossbred animals the fee is $6 per sample.

 DNA banking your crossbred boars provides an independent third-party bank of samples for future DNA testing, such as parentage verification.